Acute Panic Attack

 Anxiety disorder (AD) is the principal cause of all panic attacks.
-According to the National Institute of Mental Health (NIMH), approximately 40 million adults in the U.S. between the ages of 18 and 51 are affected by diagnosed anxiety disorders.
+According to the National Institute of Mental Health (NIMH), approximately 40 million adults in the U.S. between the ages of 18 and 51 are diagnosed as being affected by anxiety disorders.
 However, the total number of people who are affected by anxiety disorders – and who are therefore predisposed to experience a panic attack – is thought to be far greater.

 Panic is the most acute form of anxiety.
 As such, a panic attack is caused by heightened anxiety, whereby the body undergoes physiological changes due to one’s thoughts, entering into a state called fight or flight mode.
 A person may not be consciously aware of the thoughts that induce this state, as it can be caused by the brain’s background activity.

-Fight or flight mode is an automatic response to danger, rapidly preparing the body for physical activity such as running away from or fighting off a predator.
+Fight or flight mode is an automatic response to danger, rapidly preparing the body for physical activity, such as running away from or fighting off a predator.
 In a panic attack, however, there is usually no immediate physical threat to escape from.

-Physiological changes associated with fight or flight mode that may contribute to a panic attack include:
+Physiological changes associated with fight or flight mode, that may contribute to a panic attack, include:

 - Increased metabolic rate